mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     }
     ```

-2. In case of errors, we use MySQL Shell to fix them.
-We now force the configuration top create the a dedicated account just for cluster administration (please accept all changes and the reboot)
+10. In case of errors, we use MySQL Shell to fix them.
+   We now **force the reconfiguration** to create the a dedicated account just for cluster administration (please accept all changes and the reboot)

     ```
     <span style="color:blue">My</span><span style="color: orange">SQL </span><span style="background-color:yellow">JS</span>> <copy>dba.configureReplicaSetInstance('admin@mysql1', {clusterAdmin: "'csadmin'@'%'"});</copy>